luissilva1044894/Pyrez/README.md

 If you are currently using this project, please ⭐️ this [repository][github-repo]!

-If you would like to help, just let us know in our [*support server*][support-server-discord]! :heart:
+If you need support, have questions, want to be up-to-date on, or like to contribute to this project in any way, just let us know in our [*support server*][support-server-discord]! :heart:

 ### Copyright & License 📝